mansourehmotahari/Academic-Email-Tracker/README.md

 # Academic Email Tracker

 ## Description
 This Google Apps Script automates the tracking of emails sent to university professors during the academic application process.
 It logs details such as the recipient, date sent, subject, and response status into a Google Sheet, with each university's emails organized into separate sheets.
 Additionally, the script automatically updates the logs every four hours, though this interval is adjustable.
+This version contains reminder part.

 ## Features
 - **Automated Email Logging:** Logs every email sent to professors, including details like the recipient's email, subject, and the date the email was sent.